Learning Modality-Aware Representations: Adaptive Group-wise Interaction Network for Multimodal MRI Synthesis: Introduction

 In recent years, significant progress has been made in the field of multimodal MR image synthesis.
 Approaches such as learning modality-specific representations and latent representations of multimodal images~\cite{Hi-net,robust2017,mmsynth, m2dn} have been extensively studied.
 Fusion strategies like Multi-Scale Gate Mergence~\cite{gatemerge}, attention-based fusion~\cite{mixedattention}, and Confidence-Guided Aggregation~\cite{confidenceguidedaggregation} further have been explored.
 These methods typically involve multiple networks or branches for fine-grained intra-modality feature extraction and use shared fusion networks to capture inter-modality relationships, significantly increasing the training and inference costs of the models.
-Moreover, they do not address the issue of spatial misalignment in the feature fusion process between different modalities.
-However, designing an single effective network capable of performing fine-grained intra-modality feature extraction while capturing inter-modality relationships under spatial misaligned conditions remains an unresolved challenge.
+Moreover, they do not address the issue of feature and semantic misalignment in the feature fusion process between different modalities.
+However, designing an single effective network capable of performing fine-grained intra-modality feature extraction while capturing inter-modality relationships under feature and semantic misaligned conditions remains an unresolved challenge.

 It is widely recognized that the quality of features extracted by neural networks is crucial for medical image synthesis.
-Deep models are required to extract fine-grained features from different modalities and capture local spatial interactions.
-Since multimodal images are almost impossible to align perfectly in spatial locations (e.g., different tissue structures in T1 or T2 modality), most traditional convolution designs are challenging to achieve optimal performance.
+Deep models are required to extract fine-grained features from different modalities and capture local feature and semantic interactions.
+Since multimodal images are almost impossible to align perfectly in feature and semantic locations (e.g., different tissue structures in T1 or T2 modality), most traditional convolution designs are challenging to achieve optimal performance.